With 2018 reaching its denouement, we felt it necessary to turn back and have a flashback of the year’s most note-worthy rebranding projects.

 Also read: 25 Creative Fonts By Designers For Designers

 Besides a homogenized san-serif, the famous luxury brand has many interesting things to talk about.
-Burberry collaborated with Peter Saville (the designer behind different remarkable rebrands) to come up with the new logo, removing the much-known Burberry Equestrian Knight Logo entirely from the sight.
+Burberry collaborated with Peter Saville (the designer behind different remarkable rebrands) to come up with the new luxury logo, removing the much-known Burberry Equestrian Knight Logo entirely from the sight.

 Meanwhile, the brand also revealed its monogram, created by Riccardo Tisci (Italian designer).
 Tisci used the initials of Burberry’s founder, i-e., Thomas Burberry and threaded it into an intricate, interlocking design.